Guusvanmeerveld/Keyzo/README.md

-# MasterKey
+# Keyzo

-MasterKey is a helpful desktop application for Windows, Linux and MacOS that allows you to set all kinds of different keybinds to specific actions.
+Keyzo is a helpful desktop application for Windows, Linux and MacOS that allows you to set all kinds of different keybinds to specific actions.

 ## Built With

 * [Bootstrap](https://getbootstrap.com) - CSS framework that was used
 * [NodeJS](https://nodejs.org/) - Making it all work
-* [Electron](https://electronjs.org/) - Turning MasterKey into a desktop application
+* [Electron](https://electronjs.org/) - Turning Keyzo into a desktop application

 ## Authors